I will not be running again... But man oh man, ISD needs a lot of help!

-I am running for School Board because as MLK said, "There comes a time when one must take a position that is neither safe, nor politic, nor popular, but he must take it because conscience tells him it is right”.
+I ran for School Board because as MLK said, "There comes a time when one must take a position that is neither safe, nor politic, nor popular, but he must take it because conscience tells him it is right”.

 Safety.
 Safety must come before education.
 Bullying, victim protection, transportation, walking paths to school, infectious diseases, racism, and the opioid crisis must-have new policies in place created with parents, students, teachers, specialists, and administrators to outline specific rules and consequences to help each student progress into adulthood.

 Equality.
 If a service is given to some, it should be offered to all.
+Wouldn't it be great if laptops were given to all students?
 The magnet schools and programs must stop, and those resources should be incorporated into each school.
 There should be no need for a ‘lottery’ system; ISD has the financial means, the excellent teachers, and the parent support to enable each child to receive the best education possible in their neighborhood school.
 ISD should also choose and train teachers on the best curriculum to be used district-wide.

 Parent Complaint and Resolution Team.
 Conflict is inevitable; ISD has handled disputes by throwing attorneys at problems costing substantial amounts of money.
 Issues such as special education, spending, sexual assaults, bullying, over-crowding, drugs, racism, victim protection, and equality demand new viewpoints and fresh policies to correct problems.
 A complaint and resolution team should be formed to make sure the children are educated, the parents are heard, and less money is spent on court fees.
 Education disputes can be expensive, but resolving conflicts does not have to be.